-Early exit polls boost right-winger hopes of first-round win
+Brazil exit polls point to wave of support for right-winger

 Almost two-thirds of the electorate are concentrated in the more populous south and southeast of Brazil where its biggest cities, Sao Paulo and Rio Janeiro, are located - and where Bolsonaro holds a commanding lead.
 A quarter of voters live in the less developed northeast, traditionally a PT stronghold.

+Haddad, who has presented himself as a fiscally responsible moderate, criticized Bolsonaro for skipping televised debates and accused him of wanting to win in the first round to avoid further democratic discussion.

+“This is the gravest moment in our history.
+People are voting for Bolsonaro irrationally, with their emotions,” said Haddad supporter Ubiramar de Sousa, a doctor voting at a school in Brasilia.

-(GRAPHIC - Polling, issues and leading candidates in Brazil's election: tmsnrt.rs/2Ixe0NI)
+(Graphic: Polling, issues and leading candidates in Brazil's election - tmsnrt.rs/2Ixe0NI)